 Set Clear Tiers (and Keep it Simple)

 First things first: you need to set up spending or quantity thresholds where the discount grows as the customer buys more.
-For example:
+Here’s a simple example of a tiered discount structure:

 The idea is to tempt customers to stretch their spending just enough to hit the next discount tier.
 Don't go too complicated, though.
 You don't want your customers scratching their heads and doing mental math just to figure out if the discount is worth it.